Metamathematics of Algorithmic Composition: Methods of Algorithmic Composition

-The more recent method of algorithmic composition known as \emph{live coding} can be considered a variant of the toolkit approach.
-A live coding system for music consists of.a toolkit of routines that are assembled into a music-generating graph during a live performance by interpreting real-time commands in a domain-specific language.
-Live coding systems have tools and commands for both high-level representations of music (notes, loops, chords, scales, musical transformations, etc.) and sound synthesis (oscillators, envelope generators, filters, etc.).
-An overview of the field can to some extent be gleaned from the TOPLAP web site \parencite{toplap} and the \emph{Oxford Handbook of Algorithmic Composition} \parencite{mclean2018oxford}.
-I have some experience with TidalCycles (computer platform, Haskell implementation) \parencite{tidalcycles} and Strudel (a JavaScript version of TidalCycles, Web browser platform, JavaScript implementation) \parencite{strudel}.
+A more recent style of algorithmic composition known as \emph{live coding} extends the toolkit approach.
+A live coding system consists of a library of routines that are assembled into a music-generating graph during a live performance by interpreting real-time commands in a domain-specific language.
+Such systems have tools and commands for both high-level representations of music (notes, loops, chords, scales, musical transformations, \emph{etc.}) and sound synthesis (oscillators, envelope generators, filters, \emph{etc.}).
+An overview of the field can be gleaned from the TOPLAP web site \citep{toplap} and the \emph{Oxford Handbook of Algorithmic Composition} \citep{mclean2018oxford}.

-Some composers, such as myself, prefer to use an algorithm, such as a Lindenmayer system \parencite{algorithmicbeautyofplants, prusinkiewicz1986sgs, fractalmusicwithstringrewritinggrammars} or iterated function system (IFS) \parencite{fractalseverywhere, ifsmusic} that will generate an entire piece based on fractals or other mathematical methods, without further editing or assembling.
-This can be called the \emph{fractal approach} to algorithmic composition.